kaz3439/StringStylizer/README.md

 # StringStylizer
-Type stricted builder class for NSAttributedString.
+Type strict builder class for NSAttributedString.

 ## What's this?
 StringStylizer makes NSAttributedString more intuitive by wrapping method chains and operators.